News, Media & Events

-The School of Education issues a quarterly e-newsletter to highlight the news and achievements of our faculty, staff, current students and Alumni.
+The School of Education issues a quarterly e-newsletter, Making the Grade, to highlight the news and achievements of our faculty, staff, current students and Alumni.

 To join our mailing list, please click here.

 The School of Education In the News

 News from the School of Education

 Pace University School of Education Collaborates to Host One Day Conference on Effective Practices for STEM-D Teaching & Learning

 4.15.2014 -- Pace University School of Education, The Lower Hudson Teacher Center Network, The New York Technology Educators Network, Southern Westchester BOCES, and The Lower Hudson Regional Information Center will present an exceptional one-day conference Rethinking STEM-D Education: Innovative Practices from the Field on May 15 from 8:30 a.m. to 4 p.m. at the Pace University Graduate Center at One Martine Avenue in White Plains.
 This conference is geared toward practitioners and administrators who are interested in student success in STEM-D fields- sciences, technology, engineering, mathematics, and design—Pre-K-12 teachers, pre-service teachers, afterschool and museum educators, school and non-school program administrators.